 - Ch.
 30, Sec.
 IV, p.633 “The Truth behind Illusions”… more on idols as toys

 The wearying, dissatisfying gods you made are blown-up children’s toys…The rules he (the child) made for boxes and for bears have failed him…and he is afraid.

 - Ch.
 30, Sec.
 V, p.635 “The Only Purpose”… idols as blocks to the real world

-The Real World is when we learn how easily idols go when not wanted any more.
+The Real World experience takes place when we learn how easily our idols go when not wanted any more.